-Several other online articles either rank the best college games from top to bottom without taking into account the individual seasons and one list did a ranking of the “most significant game” of every season, but not the best.
-The latter of these lists featured several ties and blowouts, neither of which you will find on my list below.
-For a college football game to be great, the ultimate outcome must be decided in the game’s final quarter and there must be a winner.
-Don’t get me wrong, there were many entertaining and memorable college football games that ended in a tie before the NCAA instituted overtime in the mid-90’s, but all great games, and athletic competitions more generally, must have winners which is why this list is devoid of ties.
-Aside from these general guidelines, I took into account several factors when determining which game was truly the best for a particular college football season, including the game’s significance in determining the eventual champion, the improbability of the final outcome, and the overall excitement of the game.
-Without further ado, here is my selection for game of the year for every college football regular season that has been played.
+Now that the college football season has come to a close it is time for me to update my list of greatest regular season college football games for each season and greatest postseason college football games by season.
+I took into account several factors when determining which game was truly the best for a particular college football season, including the game’s significance in determining the eventual champion, the improbability of the final outcome, and the overall excitement of the game.
+Without further ado, here is my selection for game of the year for every college football regular season that has been played updated through this past season.
 The games in bold I have rated as best of the decade, and the ones with asteriks went into overtime.
 Feel free to comment or debate.

 |1869||Rutgers 6, Princeton 4 (November 6)|

 The first game ever played.
 Princeton won the rematch 8-0 to claim that year’s national title.

 |1870||Princeton 6, Rutgers 2 (November 12)|

 The Tigers became the first ever back national champs with this victory.

 The only year where college football wasn’t played.